knpuniversity/oo/knpu/episode1/the-project.md

 directory in my Home folder.

 There's not much going on yet guys - just 3 PHP files and some CSS and JS files.
-That is it right now.
+That's it.
 Let's take the app for a test drive!

 You can of course use a web server like Apache and setup a Virtual Host, but I perfer the built-in PHP web server.
 Open up a terminal.
 Move into the